 Believe it or not, everyone has their own version of a Goldilocks zone when it comes to bedding.
 Some people like to sleep on firm mattresses, others want something softer.
 Similarly, pillows aren’t a one-size-fits all affair.
 If you sleep on a pillow that’s too big or too firm, this changes your body’s alignment.
 In particular, an oversized, stiff pillow can push your head forward, creating airway blockages.

-At best this translates to snoring which can annoy any roommates you might have.
-But if you also suffer from sleep apnea, it can worsen this condition.
+At best this translates to snoring which can annoy any roommates or bedtime partners you might have.
+But if you also suffer from sleep apnea, the wrong pillow can worsen this condition.
 This means you might have more disruptive sleep where you’re constantly waking up.
 And again, failing to reach the much-needed REM stage means you’re not getting the recuperative sleep you need to function properly during the day.
 Additionally, it can also create a strain in your spine and neck, leaving you sore in the morning.

 Likewise, a pillow that’s worn out and thin as a pancake is just as detrimental.
-Again, you’re more likely to experience strain on your neck since there’s not enough support.
+Again, you’re more likely to experience strain on your neck since there’s not enough support when you’re using the wrong pillow at night.
 Your spine will also most likely be out of alignment, leaving you with back pain when you wake.
 Alternatively, some people with worn out pillows that need to be replaced may find that they wake up throughout the night, constantly having to readjust it so they can fall back to sleep.

 Finally, a dirty pillow or one that contains fibers you’re allergic to is also likely to cause disrupted sleep.
 As much as you might not like to think about it, organisms like dust mites, allergens, bacteria, dirt, and the scariest of them all — bed bugs — might be lurking in your pillow.
 And often people don’t effectively clean their pillows enough to prevent the above issues from posing a hazard.